-You can expect good fuel consumption figures on all versions of the A1, except perhaps the range-topping 40 TFSI.
+You can expect good fuel consumption figures on all versions of the A1, except perhaps the range-topping 40 TFSI, which has now been discontinued.
 The entry-level 94bhp turbocharged three-cylinder 1.0-litre 25 TFSI petrol engine claims up to 51.4mpg with CO2 emissions from 125g/km with 15-inch alloy wheels fitted.
 That’s partly thanks to the tall ratios in its standard five-speed manual gearbox, although the seven-speed S tronic automatic returns a decent figure, too, at up to 48.7mpg.
 For company car drivers, that means a Benefit-in-Kind (BiK) tax rating similar to its rivals.

-The A1 40 TFSI is the thirstiest at 40.4mpg.
-It has an uncharacteristically large 2.0-litre turbo that's related to the engine found in models like the Volkswagen Golf GTI - it produces 197bhp.
+The A1 40 TFSI was the thirstiest at 40.4mpg.
+It has an uncharacteristically large 2.0-litre turbo that's related to the engine found in models like the Volkswagen Golf GTI - producing 197bhp.
 There's a strong possibility of mild-hybrid engines joining the A1 range, but diesel engines are unlikely as manufacturers seek to phase them out in most smaller models.

 You’ll find the expected top-selling 30 TFSI in groups 19-21, while the less powerful 25 TFSI occupies group 16.